openDSLM/rpicam-apps/docs/rpicam-daemon.md

 - `analogue_gain` – analogue gain (> 0)
 - `auto_exposure` – boolean toggle for automatic exposure
 - `output_dir` – directory where CinemaDNG files are written (defaults to `/ssd/RAW`)
-- `mode` – optional sensor mode string (`W:H:bit-depth:P|U`) used to pick a specific RAW resolution; empty string resets to automatic selection
+- `mode` – optional sensor mode string (`W:H:bit-depth:P|U`) used to pick a specific RAW resolution; empty string resets to automatic selection.
+Use `rpicam-cinedng --list-cameras` to confirm exact values (e.g. the HQ/IMX477 lists `1928x1090` for HD and `3856x2180` for 4K).

 Example payloads: